Jarmo Matikainen

 Matikainen successfully coached the Finland U–17 and U–19 teams and was assistant coach of the senior team which reached the UEFA Women's Euro 2005 semi-final.
-In August 2010 it was announced that Matikainen was to take over as Wales' first ever full-time head of national teams on 4 October 2010.
+In August 2010, it was announced that Matikainen was to take over as Wales' first ever full-time head of national teams on 4 October 2010.
 As well as overseeing the senior team's UEFA Women's Euro 2013 qualifying campaign, Matikainen assumed direct responsibility for the U–17 and U–19 teams.
 The holder of a UEFA Pro Licence, Matikainen was also tasked by the Football Association of Wales with helping to develop an overall strategy for women's football in Wales.

-He announced his departure from the Wales job in January 2014 and backed the Football Association of Wales' decision to appoint Jayne Ludlow as his successor.
+He announced his departure from the Wales job in January 2014, and backed the Football Association of Wales' decision to appoint Jayne Ludlow as his successor.
+He later managed the Estonia women's national football team from 2017 to 2021.